MihawkHu/DCASE2020_task1/README.md

 # DCASE2020_task1 (Under building, Plan to release in August 17th 2020)

-Note - we plan to have major release in Aug.
+Note - we plan to have a major release in Aug.
 17th 2020.
 Thank you for your interests.

 Under building.